Pančevo: Public transportation

 The most important road that runs through Pančevo is the European route E70 which forms a bypass around the city center, connecting the city with Belgrade.
 The IB-14 highway to Smederevo via Kovin starts here, and so does the IIA-130 highway to Ečka.
 As the most important regional mode of transport on road is made available a bus route network for public passenger traffic by Autotransport Pančevo since 1948.

 Having a relatively small population, Pančevo has no less than four passenger railway stations: Pančevo Glavna stanica, Pančevo Varoš, Pančevo Strelište and Pančevo Vojlovica.
-Apart from these, Serbian Railways also serve some important industries, such as NIS oil refinery and HIP Azotara.
+Apart from these, Serbian Railways also serve some important industries, such as NIS oil refinery and mineral fertilizer HIP-Azotara.
 In April 1894, the city was connected to the European railways net.

 The municipality lies on left bank downriver of Danube which is one of the Europe's main waterways.
 The new harbor was built in 1947, Tamiš discharges into Danube just outside the town of Pančevo.